reyhan0173/DriftScape/README.md

 # DriftScape
 ![image](https://github.com/user-attachments/assets/aec23778-097e-498d-839d-2fad9971060e)

-DriftScape is an Unreal Engine game project written in C++ currently in developement.
+DriftScape is an Unreal Engine game project written in C++ currently in development.
 It's an arcade-style racing game with a focus on high-speed drifting.

-The player utilizes a handbreak to lose friction on the back wheels of the car and begin the drift
+The player utilizes a handbrake to lose friction on the back wheels of the car and begin the drift

 Here's are some Code Samples of a few systems developed to achieve this.